-The Adjudicator may consider information contained in the Record of Investigation with or without the participation of a party or witness during the Hearing.
-The Adjudicator may not draw an inference about responsibility based solely on a party or witness's absence from the Hearing or refusal to answer questions that are relevant and not impermissible.
-The Adjudicator may choose to place less or no weight upon statements by an individual who refuses to respond to questions that are relevant and not impermissible.
+Participation in the Investigative Conference is optional.
+While strongly encouraged, neither the parties nor the witnesses are required to attend.
+Statements in the Final Record of Investigation will be considered even if an individual does not attend the meeting.
+The Investigator will not draw an inference about whether the alleged conduct occurred based solely on a party's appearance or non-appearance or based solely on an individual's refusal to answer questions that are relevant and not impermissible.
+The Investigator may choose to place less or no weight upon statements by an individual who refuses to respond to questions that are relevant and not impermissible.

-10 Information about a party's prior sexual history or disposition may only be offered prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+9 Information about a party's prior sexual history or disposition may only be offered prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.